ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int tree = Node (1, [Node (4, []); Node (9, []); Node (16, [])])
 ```

+> Note: Above, `'a` means “any type.”
+It is called a "type variable" and is pronounced like the Greek letter α (“alpha”).
+This type parameter will be replaced by another type.

 Because records are implicitly single constructor variants, this also applies to them:
 ```ocaml
 # type name = { first : string; last: string };;